 Read additional Sunrise window reviews.

 Vinyl is a good material for windows, but if you don't like it for some reason fiberglass is good too.
-I'm not a fan of Renewals By Andersen, they are made with vinyl resins, so if you don't like vinyl what's the point?
+I'm not a fan of Renewal By Andersen, they are made with vinyl resins, so if you don't like vinyl what's the point?
 And they are just a mediocre window.
-You can't do much better with the Marvin Infinity, but I think the best fiberglass is the Inline.
+You can't do much better with the Marvin Infinity (or the Integrity if the Infinity is not carried by your local deal), but I think the best fiberglass is the Inline.
 They have been making them a while and have a good, solid product.

 I think the Inline fiberglass is great.
 Finding an installer can be harder than choosing a window.
 If the frames are still good and you just need inserts, that's one thing, a full tear out is something else.
 For some reason, it can be hard to find a window contractor that is good at both, they tend to favor one or the other.
 You might talk to the manufacturer and see if they can recommend someone, a lot of companies like Pella have certification programs that will give accreditation for installers of their products.
 These guys usually know what they're doing.

 Inline has a new line of Euro-style Tilt and Turns that are really neat.
 They're a popular style in Europe but I haven't seen them a lot here.
 They open in two different directions, which makes it easier to get optimal ventilation.
 They are also really good as emergency exits.
 I don't know of anyone but Inline who has something like these here.